cheshire137/hubnav/README.md

     - **2** - switch to your second specified repository
     - **3** - switch to your third specified repository
     - **4** - switch to your fourth specified repository

+## How to Develop

+Clone this repository locally via
+`git clone https://github.com/cheshire137/hubnav.git`.
+In Chrome, go to `chrome://extensions/` and ensure "Developer mode" is enabled.
+Then click "Load unpacked extension..." and choose the extension/ directory from wherever you cloned this repository.